 All licensed premises must display their alcohol licence next to the main entrance of the building.
 This will include their trading hours.

 All applications for alcohol licences (new, renewal, and variations) need to be notified to the public by publication of a public notice.
-From 16 April 2018 the public notices for all applications in the Christchurch City Council area (including Banks Peninsula) will be published on a webpage public notice register located on this alcohol licensing website.
+From 16 April 2018 the public notices for all applications in the Christchurch City Council area (including Banks Peninsula) will be published on an online public notice register.

 Information and instructions for applicants about the transition to web public notification can be found in a special edition Tri-Agency newsletter.

 Information developers, building owners and prospective tenants need to know early in the process about alcohol and food licensing and compliance requirements for hospitality developments.

 Allows the sale and supply of alcohol for drinking at the specified licensed premises.